The billion-dollar pharma startup that Silicon Valley has totally missed

 Another, more recently launched “vant,” is Dermavant, which is focusing on skin diseases.

 How is Roivant doing so much at once?
 Its financing approach plays a major role.
 The Alzheimer’s pill that Axovant is currently researching was bought from GlaxoSmithKline as it was dialing down its neuroscience research.
 Roivant paid a mere $5 million in upfront payments, with the promise of significant upside if the drug works.
-(Specifically, Axovant will pay Glaxo $160 in milestones and a 12.5 percent royalty on sales.)
+(Specifically, Axovant will pay Glaxo $160 million in milestones and a 12.5 percent royalty on sales.)

 Roivant has also now raised more than $1 billion from investors since its inception.
 Ramaswamy declines to break out from where that money has come, but he calls a recent, undisclosed amount of funding from hedge fund Viking Global Investors “one of the largest, if not the largest, private financing of a biotech company in history.”